 The UA is a standard licensure verification form that serves as the core of application for medical licensure without replacing state-level requirements.
 It facilitates online completion of the initial application for all state medical boards that utilize the UA.
 The UA consists of common questions that most state medical licensure applications require, including identification data, medical education, licensure history, incidents of malpractice claims, and work experience, if applicable.
 The UA saves time when compiling subsequent applications for licensure in multiple states.

 The UA is a different time-saving solution for medical license applicants than the Federation Credentials Verification Service (FCVS).
 The FCVS profile is a permanent, lifetime portfolio of primary-source verified credentials for physicians, which allows for easy and cost-effective access to medical credentials whenever they are needed.
 It stores core credentials, examination scores, and postgraduate training information.
 The FCVS application and UA can be confusing, but they are important tools for medical licensing.
 As a client of MLG, we can guide you through both services and make sure you are leveraging them to their full potential.

 How to Complete Your UA

 Even though the UA sounds simple, it can be difficult to set up.
-To start the application, a one-time non-refundable fee of $60 is required.
+A one-time non-refundable fee of $60 is required to start the application.
 In addition to completing the core UA information online, applicants must: